-- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 23 May 2022 (General Meeting Record of Depositors) shall be eligible to attend, speak and vote at this meeting. - 2.
+- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 22 May 2023 (General Meeting Record of Depositors) shall be eligible to attend, speak and vote at this meeting. - 2.
 A member shall be entitled to appoint not more than two (2) proxies to attend, speak and vote at this meeting.
-A proxy may but need not be a member of the Company. - 3.
-Where a member appoints more than one (1) proxy, the member shall specify the proportions of his/her shareholdings to be represented by each proxy failing which, the appointment shall be invalid. - 4.
-Where a member is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
-To be valid, the original Form of Proxy, duly completed and the power of attorney (if any) under which it is signed or a certified copy thereof must be deposited at the registered office of the Company at Suite 11.1A, Level 11, Menara Weld, 76 Jalan Raja Chulan, 50200 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof. - If the appointor is a corporation, the Form of Proxy must be executed under its common seal or under the hand of an officer or attorney duly authorised. - By submitting the duly executed Form of Proxy, the member and his/her proxy consent to the Company and/or its agents collecting, processing, using and disclosing the personal data therein in accordance with the Personal Data Protection Act 2010 for the purpose of this meeting and at any adjournment thereof.
+A proxy may but need not be a member - Where a member appoints more than one (1) proxy, the member shall specify the proportions of his/her shareholdings to be represented by each proxy failing which, the appointment shall be invalid.
+3. - 4.
+Where a member is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account - To be valid, the original Form of Proxy, duly completed and the power of attorney (if any) under which it is signed or a certified copy thereof must be deposited at the registered office of the Company at Lot 5, Level 10, Menara Great Eastern 2, No. 50, Jalan Ampang, 50450 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof. - If the appointor is a corporation, the Form of Proxy must be executed under its common seal or under the hand of an officer or attorney duly authorised. - By submitting the duly executed Form of Proxy, the member and his/her proxy consent to the Company and/or its agents collecting, processing, using and disclosing the personal data therein in accordance with the Personal Data Protection Act 2010 for the purpose of this meeting and at any adjournment thereof.